Anion Exchange Membrane Water stack based on Earth Abundant 2D Materials for Green Hydrogen Production

 Project Proposal

-This project proposes an advanced Anion Exchange Membrane Water Electrolyser (AEMWE) stack as a critical milestone to translate the highly promising results from the groundbreaking research conducted during the ERC-StG awarded to Dr. G. Abelln into a marketable innovation.
+This project proposes an advanced Anion Exchange Membrane Water Electrolyser (AEMWE) stack as a critical milestone to translate the highly promising results coming from the groundbreaking research conducted during the ERC-StG awarded to Dr. G. Abelln into a marketable innovation.

 Novelty of AEMWE Stack

-The AEMWE stack's novelty relies on non-toxic, CRM-free breakthrough novel electrodes (anodes) made of two-dimensional (2D) nickel-iron layered double hydroxide materials (2D NiFe-LDHs) that have shown outstanding catalytic behaviour.
+The AEMWE stack's novelty relies on non-toxic CRM-free breakthrough novel electrodes (anodes) made of two-dimensional (2D) nickel-iron layered double hydroxide materials (2D NiFe-LDHs) that have shown outstanding catalytic behaviour.
 Using this electrocatalytic material will allow overcoming the main challenges of WE to produce green H2.

 Project Activities

-The activities to be undertaken under the 2D4H2 project are aimed at preparing the translation of the 2D NiFe-LDHs electrocatalytic materials into an AEMWE stack as a precursor for a future fully operational 0.5 kW electrolyser.
+The activities to be undertaken under the 2D4H2 project are aimed at preparing the translation of the 2D NiFe-LDHs electrocatalytic materials into an AEMWE stack as a precursor of a future fully operational 0.5 kW electrolyser.

 - Clarifying the IPR position.